codecov/swift-standard/README.md

 ## Configuration

 This application is built in `Xcode 11` and uses `Swift 5`.
-The UI for this application is built atop SwiftUI.
+The UI for this application is built atop `SwiftUI`.
 This project includes both unit and ui tests, written with the `XCTest` framework.
 These tests are simulated on an `iPhone Xʀ` running `iOS 13`.
 Coverage reports are generated via [Slather](https://github.com/SlatherOrg/slather).

 Unit tests: `/standard-swiftTests/Test_Index.swift`